Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

 Before beginning to explain how I managed to save money, I feel that it might be good to share more about what motivated me and made me take personal finance so seriously.

-The biggest motivation for me to improve my finances are my loved ones.
+The biggest motivation for me to improve my finances is my loved ones.
 Saving enough would ensure that we have enough even if any of these circumstances (above) were to befall us.

 As part of my grassroots work, I speak to residents on weekly basis.
 There were a few times where I encountered older PMETs facing ageism and being laid off as they were replaced by younger or foreign workers.
 Imagine working so hard and building your career, only to lose it all when you are in your 40s and 50s.